hydren-crypto/stampchain/documentation/api.md

 ## Notes
 - There are no CORS restrictions on this API, feel free to integrate it into your own projects with care.
 Access may be limited as we see fit.
 - The owner and issuer fields are a 1 to 1 relationship to the original stamp transaction.
-The `supply` represends additional assets issued to that original stamp transaction.
+The `supply` represends the assets issued to that original stamp transaction.
 These assets are effectively represent a fractional ownership of the parent stamp.
 This is why we recommend using a 1 of 1 issuance when minting a stamp.

 <br><br>
 # Official BITCOIN STAMPS Minting Service API